 SIX TO NINE…

 Now we are starting to cook – literally!
 At this age kids can follow basic instructions and actually make cooking a little easier for you.
-Plus, they’re eager to learn.
+Plus, they’re eager to learn and help out with cooking projects.
 There are even some great children’s cookbooks out there, with very elaborate illustrations, so your child can really get involved.
 This is also a great time to introduce foods and tastes to kids.
 Let them nibble and try certain items to get a feel for different ingredients.

 For starter jobs – put them in charge of collecting all the tools, such as bowls, spoons, and measuring cups.
 The upper end of this age range can help with measuring and pouring, while the younger ones can take part in the stirring.
 They can also be a big help when it comes to preparation.
 If any vegetables need cleaning or scrubbing, fill the sink and give them the responsibility of performing this important task.